 The gross household income is the sum of all the incomes received by the members of the household.
+This amount includes income that is both taxable and nontaxable to you, as well as the taxable and nontaxable income of each member of your household.

-If members of your household, including the claimant, are filing a Form 2 for Tax Year 2020, use the information on each Form 2 to complete lines 1 through 4.
-If a member of your household is not filing a Form 2 for Tax Year 2020, but is filing a federal Form 1040, use the information on this federal Form 1040 to complete lines 1 through 4.
+If members of your household, including the claimant, are filing a Form 2 for Tax Year 2022, use the information on each Form 2 to complete lines 1 through 4.
+If a member of your household is not filing a Form 2 for Tax Year 2022, but is filing a federal Form 1040, use the information on this federal Form 1040 to complete lines 1 through 4.

-If members of the household, including the claimant, are not filing a Form 2 nor a federal Form 1040 for Tax Year 2020, report the incomes of these household members on lines 6 through 9.
+If members of the household, including the claimant, are not filing a Form 2 nor a federal Form 1040 for Tax Year 2022, report the incomes of these household members on lines 6 through 9.

-Line 1-Enter the federal Adjusted Gross Income from Form 2, line 11.
-The calculation starts with the federal Adjusted Gross Income of each member of the household.
-Combine the amounts reported on Form 2, line 11, of each 2020 Montana individual income tax return or federal Form 1040 completed by each member of the household.
+Line 1-Enter the Federal Adjusted Gross Income from Form 2, line 11.
+The calculation starts with the Federal Adjusted Gross Income of each member of the household.
+Combine the amounts reported on Form 2, line 11, of each 2022 Montana individual income tax return or Federal Form 1040 completed by each member of the household.

 Line 2-Enter the exempt interest from line 2a.
-Your federal Adjusted Gross Income does not include tax-exempt interest reported on line 2a of Form 2 or federal Form 1040.
+Your Federal Adjusted Gross Income does not include tax-exempt interest reported on line 2a of Form 2 or federal Form 1040.
 Combine all the amounts reported on lines 2a of all Forms 2 or federal Forms 1040 completed by each member of the household.

 Line 3-Enter any IRA distribution reported on line 4a not included on line 4b.
-Do not include any rollover.
-Your federal Adjusted Gross Income only includes the taxable amount of the income reported on Form 2, line 4b.
-However, some amounts may be reported on Form 2, line 4a, and must be added back to your federal Adjusted Gross Income for the purpose of the calculation of the Elderly Homeowner/Renter Credit.
+Do not include nontaxable rollovers.
+Your Federal Adjusted Gross Income only includes the taxable amount of the income reported on Form 2, line 4b.
+However, some amounts may be reported on Form 2, line 4a, and must be added back to your Federal Adjusted Gross Income for the purpose of the calculation of the Elderly Homeowner/Renter Credit.